Barnard, South Dakota

 Barnard is an unincorporated community in Brown County, South Dakota, United States.
-Although not tracked by the Census Bureau, Barnard has been assigned the ZIP Code of 57426.

 History

 Barnard was laid out in 1906, and named for a local resident.
 A post office was established at Barnard in 1910.

 Demographics

 The population in Barnard is 36.
 There are 5 people per square mile.
 The median age in Barnard is 57.3.
 The number of people per household in Barnard is 2.1.